 After the initial one-year discount, this hosting plan costs $9.99 per month.

 The comparable GoDaddy shared hosting plan is the Economy plan, which is also good for one website and includes a free domain for one year.
 After the initial one-year discounted term, you’ll also pay $8.99 for this plan.

 In the past, GoDaddy plans lacked some of the features bundled with Bluehost.
 For example, they didn’t offer an SSL certificate; Bluehost included it for free.
 In addition, they didn’t include daily backups.
 However, GoDaddy now includes SSL and daily backups in their web hosting plans.

 Bluehost doesn’t offer automated daily backups with their Basic Plan.
 Instead, according to Bluehost, they provide customers with an automated backup tool powered by CodeGuard, that they can use if they choose.
 Otherwise, Bluehost handles its own backups for recovery purposes.
 You must select the third-tier plan, Choice Plus, to get daily backups for the 1st year.

 An SSL certificate authenticates a website and establishes an encrypted link between a server and a web browser.
 Without one, your website may be left open to attack.
 “SSL” stands for Secure Sockets Layer.

-- On cheaper hosting plans, GoDaddy provides you with more storage than Bluehost but caps how many databases you can have.
-This shouldn’t really affect you unless you’re trying to run multiple software installs or upload lots of high-quality photos.
+One difference, GoDaddy provides more storage on cheaper hosting plans than Bluehost but caps how many databases you can have.
+This shouldn’t affect you unless you’re trying to run multiple software installs or need to upload high-quality photos.

 As for short-term pricing, I’ve found that Bluehost runs deeper discounts compared to GoDaddy.